 - Cellphone records

-Some signs that a UPS driver may have been partly to blame for your accident can include the driver:
+Signs that a UPS driver may be partly to blame for your accident can include the driver:

 - Being issued a citation from police after the accident